List open files.

 hostaddr is a numeric Internet IPv4 address in dot form; or an IPv6 numeric address in colon form, enclosed in brackets, if the UNIX dialect supports IPv6.

-When an IP version is selected, only its numeric addresses may be specified.
+When an IP version is selected, only its numeric addresses can be specified.

 service is an /etc/services name - e.g., smtp - or a list of them.